Sepsis recognition and management

 • Balanced fluids may be preferred in already acidotic or hyperchloraemic patients due to the potential for sodium chloride 0.9% to cause a hyperchloraemic acidosis.12

-• Administer 10-20mL/kg fluid boluses rapidly as a push or via pressure bag for patients with suspected septic shock.12
+• Administer 10-20 mL/kg fluid boluses rapidly (10 mL/kg boluses for neonates) as a push or via pressure bag for patients with suspected septic shock.9 Refer to Rapid Fluid Resuscitation Take 5 as a technique teaching aid.

-• Target reversal of shock / normalised perfusion and restoration of heart rate to near normal values for age.
-2
+• Target reversal of shock / normalised perfusion and restoration of heart rate to near normal values for age.3

 • Discussion with PCC is mandatory if needing ≥ 40 mL/kg fluid resuscitation.

-• Inotropes should be considered if shock persists after 40 mL/kg fluid.2
+• Inotropes should be considered if shock persists after 40 mL/kg of fluid.3NB: patients requiring inotropes require mandatory admission to PCC / NICU 3B

 Inotropes

-• The decision to commence inotropes / vasoactive agents should be made following discussion between the treating Emergency Consultant (if in ED) or Inpatient Consultant (if patient is on ward) and the Paediatric Critical Care Consultant / Registrar.
+• The decision to commence inotropes should be made following discussion between the treating Emergency Consultant (if in ED) or Inpatient Consultant (if patient is on ward) and the Paediatric Critical Care or NICU 3B Consultant.

-• Can be given via peripheral IV or intraosseous access if central vascular access not available and whilst awaiting transfer to PCC.2, 9, 10
+• Can be given via peripheral IV or intraosseous access if central vascular access not available and whilst awaiting transfer to PCC or NICU 3B.3,14,15

-• Vigilant monitoring of peripheral IV site is essential for early detection and management of extravasation.
+• Vigilant monitoring of peripheral IV site is essential for early detection and management of potential extravasation.

-• Ensure the peripheral access is flushing well prior to commencement of inotropes.
+• Ensure the peripheral access is flushing well prior to commencement of inotropes / vasoactive agents.

 • Take into account the 'dead-space' in lines and attached tubing when commencing infusions.